timmybx/202501_Cybersecurity-Architectures_SEAS_8405_DC8/homework8/deliverables/README.md

-# 🛡️ IAM Architecture with Flask, Keycloak, WAF, and DMZ (Docker Compose)
+# 🛡️ IAM Architecture with Flask, Keycloak, WAF, TLS 1.3 and DMZ (Docker Compose)

 This project demonstrates a secure **Identity and Access Management (IAM)** architecture using: